Spider-Man: No Way Home spoiler-packed review: 'A masterclass'

-Look forward to all of these hot takes and more from CNET's global spoiler-packed review of Spider-Man: No Way Home.
-The third Tom Holland Spider-Man movie is breaking box office records and the reviews are, for the most part, radiant.
-It's the crowd-pleasing, fan-servicing Spider-Man bonanza years in the making and somehow it sticks the landing.
+You'll get all of those hot takes and more right here in CNET's global spoiler-packed review of Spider-Man: No Way Home.
+The third Tom Holland Spider-Man movie is breaking box office records, and the reviews are, for the most part, radiant.
+It's the crowd-pleasing, fan-servicing Spider-Man bonanza years in the making, and somehow it sticks the landing.

 Check out how CNET staffers reacted to Spider-Man: No Way Home below.